 Compeer matches caring adults in one-to-one, co-equal friendships with people of the same gender who are in mental health recovery.
 We encourage volunteerism among caring adults and support from the local community.
 We also train, guide and monitor volunteer relationships with Compeer friends.

-Compeer of Suburban Philadelphia currently supports friendship matches in Delaware and Montgomery Counties.
+Compeer of Suburban Philadelphia currently supports friendship matches in Delaware County.

 Because of Compeer friendships, people are registering to vote, celebrating holidays with others, and reintegrating into their communities with the help of their volunteer friend.
 That’s the good news.